vvorobjov/nrp-documentation/src/nrp/specifications/experiment_files.rst

     <rosLaunch> : set the path to a launch file for additional ROS nodes for this experiment in the src field

     <rngSeed> : set an RNG seed to use every experiment launch, if not specified a random RNG seed is used instead

+    <gazeboLockstep> : boolean, if specified, denotes the activation status of gazebo's "Lockstep of physics and sensors" feature, see https://gazebosim.org/tutorials?tut=lockstep_physics_sensors

 |